Personal Injury Lawyers in North CarolinaWe Care About Your Recovery

 In addition, we accept cases on a contingency fee basis.
 That means that you don’t pay any upfront expenses, and we only get paid our legal fee if we obtain a verdict, settlement or award on your behalf.

-If you’ve been hurt in an accident caused by another party, it’s possible that you have a valid personal injury claim.
-North Carolina law allows victims to pursue compensation if they can prove that the at-fault party was negligent and that their recklessness directly resulted in your injuries and any subsequent damages.
+A personal injury lawsuit is a civil action that may be filed against an individual who has caused harm to another person through negligence.
+North Carolina law allows victims to pursue compensation if they can prove that the at-fault party was negligent and that their recklessness directly resulted in their injuries and any subsequent damages.

 What Are NC Personal Injury Settlements?